Nuclear effects in the deuteron and global QCD analyses: Systematic Studies

 \subsection{MARATHON data normalization}

 The normalization of the ratio $\sigma^d/\sigma^p$ in the \mara{} experiment is determined experimentally with a very high accuracy of 0.55\%.
 Nonetheless, the \mara{} data go somewhat lower than the other samples used in our analysis, cf. Fig.~\ref{fig:dp14x}.
-To quantify this tension we perform a variant of fit with the normalization of the \mara{} $\sigma^d/\sigma^p$ data released and adjusted simultaneously with other fit parameters.
+To quantify this tension, we perform a variant of fit with the normalization of the \mara{} $\sigma^d/\sigma^p$ data released and adjusted simultaneously with other fit parameters.
 The normalization factor of $1.014(4)$ obtained in this way is at about $2\sigma$ off the nominal value $1.0000(55)$.
-However, this re-normalization of the \mara{} $\sigma^d/\sigma^p$ ratio has a negligible impact on the value of $\delta f$ extracted from the data and the corresponding change in its value is well within $1\sigma$ uncertainty band.
+However, this renormalization of the \mara{} $\sigma^d/\sigma^p$ ratio has a negligible impact on the value of $\delta f$ extracted from the data, and the corresponding change in its value is well within $1\sigma$ uncertainty band.
+For this fit, we have $\chi^2/\text{d.o.f.}=4834/4044$.